Skip to main content

 Q: How do you rate the standard of housing in Cork?

 A: Simply put, the houses in Ireland are cold.
 Rented accommodation is also expensive, old, and not fantastic.
-There are options, but as of 2015 these are very limited and expensive.
+There are options, but as of 2015, these are very limited and expensive.
 Plan to pay a lot of money for rent.
-The general houses available are bungalows (rambler), flats (apartments), terraced (townhouses), semi-detached (duplex) or detached (single family homes).
+The general houses available are bungalows (ramblers), flats (apartments), terraced (townhouses), semi-detached (duplex) or detached (single-family homes).
 Semi-detached houses are the most common rentals for families.
 They are around 1,000 to 1,500 square feet.
-Bedrooms are small, but you get used to it quickly – and you do not want to have too big of a house because the cost of heating is so high.
+Bedrooms are small, but you get used to them quickly, and you do not want to have a house that is too big because the cost of heating is so high.
 And rentals tend to be furnished.
-There is some flexibility to have a landlord remove furniture but it completely depends on the landlord.
-Most likely if you are bringing furniture from home, it will have to go into storage until you buy a place of your own.
+There is some flexibility in having a landlord remove furniture, but it completely depends on the landlord.
+Most likely, if you are bringing furniture from home, it will have to go into storage until you buy a place of your own.
 Which you won’t want to do for at least a year after moving.
 Dryers are very expensive.
 We didn’t have a dryer for the first seven years when we rented.
-We hung up all of our clothes and it took days for them to dry.
-This was a significant challenge in our small home, but we did it, because we had no other choice.
+We hung up all of our clothes, and it took days for them to dry.
+This was a significant challenge in our small home, but we did it because we had no other choice.

 Q: Any areas/suburbs you’d recommend for expats to live in?